Femur fracture repair - dischargeORIF - femur - discharge; Open reduction internal fixation - femur - discharge

 What to Expect at Home

-Recovery usually takes4 to 6 months.
+Recovery most often takes 4 to 6 months.
 The length of your recovery will depend on how severe your fracture is, whether you have skin wounds, and how severe they are.
 Recovery also depends on whether your nerves and blood vessels were injured, and what treatment you had.

 Most of the time, the rods and plates used to help the bone heal will not need to be removed in a later surgery.

 Take special care when showering.
-Follow your doctor's instructions closely.
+Follow your provider's instructions closely.

 - If you are wearing a leg brace or immobilizer, cover it with plastic to keep it dry while you shower.

-- If you are not wearing a leg brace or immobilizer, carefully wash your incision with soap and water.
+- If you are not wearing a leg brace or immobilizer, carefully wash your incision with soap and water when your provider says this is OK.
 Gently pat it dry.
-Do not rub the incision or put creams or lotions on it.
+DO NOT rub the incision or put creams or lotions on it.

 - Sit on a shower stool to avoid falling while showering.